Change Rule settings in Mail on Mac

 To add or remove a condition, click the Add button or the Remove button at the end of a row.

-Actions to take when a message meets the required conditions.
+Use the pop-up menus to specify the actions to take when a message meets the conditions you set.

-For example, to create an action, choose Move Message from the first pop-up menu, then choose a mailbox (such as “book club”) from the second one.
+For example, to create an action, you might choose Move Message from the first pop-up menu, then choose a mailbox (such as “Book club”) from the second one.

 To add or remove an action, click the Add button or the Remove button at the end of a row.

-If you use iCloud Drive, your rules are available on your other Mac computers that have iCloud Drive turned on.
+If you use iCloud Drive, your rules are available on your other Mac computers that have iCloud Drive turned on and Mail selected in iCloud Drive options.
 Files attached to rules, such as sound files or scripts, aren’t available.
 See Use iCloud Drive to store documents.